paulhargreaves/find-stignore/README.md

 # find-stignore

-Tested on Linux.
+Tested on Linux and Windows.
-Not tested on Windows - no reason to suspect it won't work.
 Not particularly RAM efficient.

 A simple tool that you compile and run on a syncthing host.